Bruce Springsteen 1992–1993 World Tour: Commercial and critical reaction

 The tour played a large number of dates and sold many tickets.
 The eleven-show stint in the Meadowlands surpassed his 10-show run there in the first leg of the Born in the U.S.A.
 Tour, but ticket demand was much higher then; here, the shows were not actually sold out at start time.
 Ticket sales were strong along the Eastern Seaboard, but weaker in areas such as Cleveland and Detroit, a reflection of the two albums' lackluster sales performance and failure to generate much in the way of hit singles.

 Critical reception of the tour was varied.
 Lars Lindström reviewed the opening Stockholm show for Back Beat and said, "the musicians have not yet become a band – and they lack the moments of total togetherness both musically and physically.
 Only singer and percussionist Crystal Taliefero [...] and singer Bobby King have the undisputed charisma."
-USA Today nationally visible music writer Edna Gundersen thought very highly of the opening New Jersey show, saying that "For those doubting that such [domestic bliss and] inner contentment can co-exist with rebellious rock passion, Springsteen offers living proof: an emotionally resonating, downright rowdy 27-song rock 'n' roll shindig."
+USA Today music writer Edna Gundersen thought very highly of the opening New Jersey show, saying that "for those doubting that such [domestic bliss and] inner contentment can co-exist with rebellious rock passion, Springsteen offers living proof: an emotionally resonating, downright rowdy 27-song rock 'n' roll shindig."
 She also said that the new band was "a cohesive force worthy of succeeding the crack E Street Band", and also called out Taliefero for praise.
 The New York Times's Jon Pareles, reviewing the same show, also commented about the show's themes of "the healing power and everyday complications of love", and said that "Mr. King brings a falsetto gospel to songs with a touch of 1960's soul music, while Ms. Taliefero is a sassy female foil."
 Matty Karas of the Asbury Park Press wrote that "The whole show seemed something of a monologue on what he's been up to: getting divorced, getting remarried, having children, changing bands, sorting out a rocky life, falling off the pop charts, realizing there are more important things in life than rock 'n' roll and realizing you need to rock 'n' roll anyway.
 Mirroring his real life, it was as directly autobiographical a show as he's ever performed."

 Fan response fell roughly into three categories: